lourdesLB/lourdesLB/README.md

 <img src="./canva-lourdes.png">

+I am passionate about Data and Artificial Intelligence, driven by a strong commitment to continuous learning and innovation.

+My academic journey reflects my dedication to excellence.
+I hold dual degrees in Computer Engineering and Mathematics, graduating as the top student in my class.
+This rigorous education provided me with a strong foundation in Optimization and Artificial Intelligence.
+To further specialize, I pursued a Master's degree in Software and Data Engineering, where I deepened my expertise in data-driven technologies.

-I am a passionate student and researcher in Deep Learning and Data Science, currently working part-time with the [Minerva research team](https://grupo.us.es/minerva/) at University of Seville since last year.
-My research encompasses areas such as Machine Learning, Deep Learning, Time Series Forecasting, and Explainable Artificial Intelligence (XAI).
-While I keep learning about Computer Vision and Natural Language Processing.
+Since 2023, while finishing my studies, I have been a part-time researcher with the [Minerva research team](https://grupo.us.es/minerva/) at the University of Seville, where my work focuses on Machine Learning, Deep Learning, Time Series Forecasting, and Explainable Artificial Intelligence (XAI).
+Throughout this time, I have actively contributed to numerous research projects, earning multiple awards.

-Following this research role, I am a Graduate in Computer Engineering and also in Mathematics, where I gained a solid foundation in Optimization and Artificial Intelligence.
-My academic journey is marked by a continuous drive to align my education with my passion for data science and research.
-I am currently enhancing my academic credentials with a Master's in Data Engineering and preparing to embark on a Doctorate.

-I am always eager to evolve and grow, both personally and professionally.
-Beyond my profound interest in research, I always keep an open eye for new opportunities to learn and acquire new skills.
-That is why I also find a great interest in other areas such as Software Development.
+I am deeply committed to personal and professional growth, constantly seeking new opportunities to expand my knowledge and skills.
+While my core passion lies in Data and AI, I also maintain a strong interest in Software Development, Statistics, and other emerging fields.

 ## Find me 🌐